ContainerSolutions/knative-tektoncd-demo/README.md

 Todo

-- Solve the access issues while fetching from private github repo and pushing to GCR. - Done
+- Solve the access issues while fetching from private github repo and pushing to GCR. - Done for GCR
 - Knative service manifest that builds from a template and deploys to GKE - Done
 - Choose an application to use for the demo (preferably written in Go)
 - See how to incorporate tests in the build pipeline